|

 Facilitator: Casey Bogenrief

-From the comfort of your own home, join in meditation, breath-work, balance, and mindful movements to reconnect your mind, body, and spirit.
+Join in meditation, breath-work, balance, and mindful movements to reconnect your mind, body, and spirit.
 Class is for all levels, but poses will include a variety of positions requiring students to get on/off the floor.
 Instructor will provide modifications as needed.
-No homework, but you will learn some yoga tidbits to use in your future practice both on and off your mat.
-No equipment needed, but a yoga mat is encouraged.
+Learn some yoga tidbits to use in your future practice both on and off your mat.
+No equipment is needed but a yoga mat is encouraged.
 Consult with your physician prior to participating.

 |